wp-media/wp-rocket/docs/admin.md

+---
+description: Learn how to administer background jobs with the Action Scheduler job queue for WordPress.
+---
 # Scheduled Actions Administration Screen

 Action Scheduler has a built in administration screen for monitoring, debugging and manually triggering scheduled actions.